eddieshan/ReConstruct/README.md

 Iso surfaces representing tissue can be extracted from a set of slices and different iso values can be used
 to filter different types of tissue.
 This is an oversimplification of course, the actual process is more nuanced.

 Medical 3D volume reconstruction in general has inherent difficulties.
+To name a few,

-Input scalar fields may have noise,
+- input scalar fields may have noise,
-geometry reconstructions algorithms sometimes generate artifacts (shapes that do not exist), high resolution
+- geometry reconstructions algorithms sometimes generate artifacts (shapes that do not exist),
-level are typically memory demanding (depending on the algorith), etc.
+- geometry reconstruction by itself does not always yield precise tissue differentiation,
+- etc.

 ![Arm](Screenshot_Arm_Bone.png)